Sanguivore (album): Composition and lyrics

 The albums follows the love story of characters Mercy, a violent vampire who was turned at the age of 19, and Spook an old man whom she has control over.
 Opener "Further Than Forever" tells the story of Spook being turned into a vampire, with "Cry to Heaven" following Mercy on her ensuing murderous rampage.
 As the album continues, Mercy regains much of her humanity.

 Critics have categorised Sanguivore as gothic rock and heavy metal.
 The song "Sacred Blasphemy" merges "emo sensibilities... with rock'n'roll glitz", while "Lovers Led Astray" is synth rock and "Black Heaven" is dark wave.

-The band have cited the Sisters of Mercy, Danzig, the Damned, the Cult, Jim Steinman's Bad for Good, the Misfits, Meat Loaf, Nick Cave, Bonnie Tyler, Gary Numan and Depeche Mode as influences on the album.
+The band have cited the Sisters of Mercy, Danzig, the Damned, the Cult, Jim Steinman's Bad for Good, Orchestral Manoeuvres in the Dark, Celine Dion, the Misfits, Meat Loaf, Nick Cave, Bonnie Tyler, Gary Numan and Depeche Mode as influences on the album.
 In particular, "Sacred Blasphemy" was influenced by the Misfits, "Teenage Sacrifice" by tradition heavy metal, "The Ballad of Spook & Mercy" by Nick Cave and "Further Than Forever" by Bonnie Tyler and Meat Loaf's "Bat Out of Hell".
 Many of the guitar riffs included on the album were influenced by Metallica.